johannesulf/dsigma/docs/workflow/resampling.rst

 Constructing Jackknife Fields
 -----------------------------

 :code:`dsigma` uses a combination of DBSCAN and K-means clustering for determining jackknife fields.
 The jackknife fields are determined via :math:`n_{\mathrm{jk}}` centers and lenses are associated to each jackknife field based on the nearest center.
-This allows use to easily use the same jackknife fields for both lenses and randoms.
+This makes it straightforward to use the same jackknife fields for both lenses and randoms.
 The following code will construct 100 jackknife fields.

 .. code-block:: python